hyphanet/plugin-WebOfTrust/STYLE.md

 - If a function definition or a function call is too long for a single line, the line it is wrapped into is indented with an additional tab.

+- Line endings are `\n`.
+Some legacy files may use Windows' `\r\n` line endings instead.
+These shall be kept as is while the Eclipse IDE does not support mixed line endings.
+  Once it supports that you can gradually change them to `\n` as part of doing other non-whitespace changes.

 ## Git